leoyu037/docker_tutorial/README.md

   }
   ```

+- Kill (or stop) the container when you are done.

 > So to recap, we now have a working instance of Elasticsearch running with seed
 > data that can be used for development, and we didn't have to install
 > Elasticsearch in our local development environment (yay for clean development